nikolanan/CppBasics/readText/README.md

-The program prints everything that is entered though the keyboard unless it is "Stop".
+The program prints everything that is entered through the keyboard unless it is "Stop".

 Sample input: Alfred qwerty 123 fc Stop